valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 native type, as obtained during the type registration, and finally a `void*` pointer that contains the private data implementing the module native type.

-Note that Redis has no clues at all about what your data contains.
+Note that Valkey has no clues at all about what your data contains.
 It will just call the callbacks you provided during the method registration in order to perform operations on the type.